Da Vinci Tank

 Did Leonardo da Vinci design the first tank?

-While the term ‘tank’ wasn’t coined until centuries later during World War I, the basic concept of a covered, mobile, and armed fortress that Leonardo proposed does qualify as a primitive tank design.
-Therefore, it’s accurate to say that Leonardo da Vinci designed what could be considered the very first concept of a tank.
+While the term ‘tank’ wasn’t coined until centuries later, during World War I, Leonardo’s proposal for a covered, mobile, and armed fortress qualifies as a primitive tank design.

 The Functionality and Limitations of the da Vinci Armored Tank